 - Sieve the sugar.
 Then sieve the flour separately.

 - Beat the butter with the icing sugar at low speed until incorporated and then beat at high speed for ten minutes until it becomes white and fluffy.
-Add the brandy and vanilla and stir.
+Add the brandy, citrus water and vanilla and stir.

 - Stop the mixer.
 Change the paddle to the dough hook, add the almonds and continue stirring, adding the flour gradually until the dough is soft but not sticky on the hands.

 - You can use a cookie cutter or manually shape them into crescents or round balls and place on a baking tin lined with parchment paper, spaced apart.